-These Grilled Middle Eastern Turkey Burgers with Yogurt Sauce are loaded with flavor and they’re low-carb, low-glycemic, and South Beach Diet Phase Two, and if you eat the burgers in lettuce wraps they can be Keto or South Beach Diet Phase One!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+These Grilled Middle Eastern Turkey Burgers with Yogurt Sauce are loaded with flavor and they’re low-carb (with low-carb pita bread), low-glycemic, and South Beach Diet Phase Two, and if you eat the burgers in lettuce wraps they can be Keto or South Beach Diet Phase One!
+Use the Diet-Type Index to find more recipes like this one.

 If there’s anyone reading this who just turned their nose up a bit at the mention of turkey burgers, stay with me here for a minute.
 While it’s true that ground turkey can sometimes be a little ho-hum, these Grilled Middle Eastern Turkey Burgers with Yogurt Sauce have finely chopped mint and parsley and are seasoned with an interesting mix of paprika, cumin, coriander, and pepper flakes, for a delicious turkey burger that’s moist and flavorful.
 I actually had the leftovers for breakfast and again for lunch the day after I made them, which is a pretty high recommendation in a house like mine where the fridge is always packed with interesting things to eat.

 I found this recipe in the latest issue of Fine Cooking Grilling, a special publication from the folks at Fine Cooking Magazine.
 Fine Cooking has been my favorite cooking magazine for a few years now, and I’ve consistently been wowed by recipes I try from there.